Key takeaways

 How is stamp duty calculated?

-Stamp duty is calculated on the total dutiable value of the property subject to the transaction.
+Stamp duty is calculated on the total dutiable value of the property.
+This is usually the price you pay for the property or the market value of the property - whichever is higher.

 The current rates and thresholds for NSW are outlined below: